Skip to content

 The National Roadmap to Improve the Health and Mental Health of Autistic People 2025-2035, recommends that mental health professionals take proactive steps to avoid diagnostic overshadowing, including training on common co-occurring health conditions.

-This webinar takes an anti-oppressive, neurodiversity affirming, and trauma and violence informed perspective on the potentially devastating impacts of diagnostic overshadowing on autistic and ADHD therapy participants.
 It explores how practitioners can increase their confidence and capacity in screening for co-occurring health conditions to ensure they aren’t complicit in perpetuating iatrogenic harm, including:

-Barriers to adequate screening and healthcare.
+• Barriers to adequate screening and healthcare.

-Common physical health conditions for autistic people and ADHDers and the high risk of diagnostic overshadowing.
+• Common physical health conditions for autistic and ADHD individuals and the risks of inadequate physical health screening and diagnostic overshadowing.

 Wednesday, 25th March 7pm-8pm AEDT